krhancoc/technology-radar/README.md

 You will need to have the [APOC plugin](https://guides.neo4j.com/apoc) added to your plugins folder in NEO4J to load scraped data.

 Because of the nature of NEO4J, it allows you to pull in data through csv but only from a server.
 I did this by starting up a server in the test_resources folder using the http-server library.
-Do not use the local host ip 127.0.0.1.
-The data was the initial scrape off the Thoughtworks website, so if you'd like to fill it with their data you can just use the following
+Do not use the local host ip 127.0.0.1 as an argument to the restart.js function.
+The data was the initial scrape of the Thoughtworks website, so if you'd like to fill it with their data you can just use the following

 ```sh